-- We charge an additional 20% on top of our advertised and quoted rates for all trips booked 30 days or less from the day of arrival in Peru.
+- We charge slightly higher amount on top of our advertised and quoted rates for all trips booked 30 days or less from the day of arrival in Peru.
 This gives us the flexibility to mix and match hotels and train schedules with variations in cost without waiting for you to approve higher costs.

 - A booking is considered "valid" once we have 3 things: emailed copy of valid passport for each person in the group, all the details to process full payment, and confirmed dates and itinerary.

-- Here's why there are no discounts.
+- Here's why it costs more.
 Train tickets, entry tickets, shuttle bus tickets and guide service have fixed rates year round.
 Although we have streamlined our booking procedures, we spend more time and effort to find and make reservations last minute.

 - We make conservative choices with transportation reservations based on our knowledge of local traffic conditions.
 This is to avoid problems that affect logistics and to minimize risk of missed connections.